22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-pix.en.md

 With Mercado Pago's ----[mlb]---- Checkout Transparente,------------ ----[mla, mlm]---- Checkout API,------------ it's also possible to offer instant payments with Pix through a **QR code** or a **payment link**.

+> WARNING
+>
+> If you want to offer payments via Pix, you must have your keys registered.
+If you haven't already, [click here](https://www.youtube.com/watch?v=60tApKYVnkA) for more information on how to register them.

 **Pix** is an instant electronic payment method offered by the Central Bank of Brazil to individuals and businesses.

 If you already [set up your environment](/developers/en/docs/checkout-api/development-environment) and want to offer payments with Pix, follow the steps below.